Measurements Available: Inch, Metric

 Torque for a typical 6″ vise is approx. 30 ft/lbs when using 2 grippers per jaw.
 Note: if using our large 8” jaws (p/n 32088) in vise torque to 40-45 ft/lbs.
 Be certain the grips penetrate the material at least .010″-.015″.
 More penetration is desired for softer materials such as brass, aluminum & mild steel.
 Jaws are not heat-treated to allow for custom modifications, grips are made from S7.

-For more versatility, all Jaw Sets are tapped with 2 additional holes to accept our M4 Pitbull® Clamps (M6 for 32088).
+All TalonGrip™ mounting holes in our Jaws are threaded M5.
+For more versatility, Jaw Sets 32066 and 32068 are tapped with 2 additional holes to accept our M4 Pitbull® Clamps.
+Jaw Set 32088 (8″) has 2 additional M6 holes to accept our M6 Pitbull® Clamps.
 This is an effective solution when downforce or additional holding force is necessary.
 Please contact Mitee-Bite Products with any questions.

 |Aggressive Stock Removal||Multiple Part||Fixture Application||Soft Jaws|